UAnimals: History

 Since 2017, the All-Ukrainian March for Animal Rights has been held annually at the initiative of UAnimals.
-In 2021, the event took place simultaneously in 30 cities, including Lviv, Kharkiv, Ivano-Frankivsk,Odessa, Dnipro and Chernihiv.
+In 2021, the event took place simultaneously in 30 cities, including Lviv, Kharkiv, Ivano-Frankivsk, Odesa, Dnipro and Chernihiv.

 2022 and Russian invasion of Ukraine

 After the 2022 Russian invasion of Ukraine, UAnimals began working to shelter and rehabilitate animals negatively impacted by the conflict.
 The organization also coordinates volunteers to help animals abandoned in zoos and farms during the invasion.
 Its activities involve evacuating animals from combat zones, and providing food and supplies to shelters, zoos, and rehabilitation centers.